 How to Watch South Carolina vs Oklahoma

-Everything you need to know on how to watch South Carolina vs Oklahoma.
+Everything you need to know on how to watch South Carolina vs Oklahoma on Sunday.

-The South Carolina baseball team is looking to keep its six-game win streak alive against the Oklahoma Sooners in the first conference series of the season.
-The Gamecocks have bounced back well after a tough stretch of games against Clemson, and now would be the perfect time for that momentum to really pick up.
+After dropping the first game on Friday, the South Carolina Gamecocks bounced back on Saturday with a big offensive showing to tie the series at 1-1 vs Oklahoma.
+The Gamecocks smashed 14 hits and scored 11 runs en route to their win.
+South Carolina's pitching staff was solid as well, only allowing five runs.

-The Sooners are ranked as a top 15 team in the country right now.
-The Sooners are coming off an 9-5 win over Louisiana Tech on Wednesday night.
-Jaxon Willits had three hits and three runs scored while Sam Christiansen hit a two-run home run.
+That makes Sunday's game a rubber match and South Carolina will be looking to take the first conference series of the season.

 How to Watch South Carolina vs Oklahoma: